Calçots & Romesco Sauce

 Calçots

-The traditional Spanish way is to griddle them on your open barbecue, then wrap in newspaper to steam.
+The traditional Spanish way is to cook them on open coals, then wrap in newspaper to steam for 15 minutes.

-Place your calçots on the grill of a hot barbecue (some flames are fine) for 10 minutes.
-Turn them once every couple of minutes to make sure they cook all over.
-When they look blackened, remove and place on a plate.
-Cover with cling film to help the insides steam for 5 minutes.
+You can place your calçots on the grill of a hot barbecue rather than on the coals directly if you prefer (some flames are fine).
+Either way, cook for 10 minutes.
+Turn them once in a while to make sure they cook all over.
+When they look blackened, remove and either wrap in newspaper or put in a bowl an cover with cling film to help the insides steam for 10-15 minutes.

 When ready, peel off the outer blackened layer to find a soft onion centre.
 Dip in the romesco sauce and enjoy.